MCModMachine/Design/README.md

     first two options would be available.
   * Modpack developers should be able to make a modpack private (whitelist of player names), or public.
+* Launcher Agnostic
+  * Besides a built-in launcher, we should have first clas support for MultiMC and the vanilla launcher.

 Architecture (Technical Details)
 ================================